 SEM-Raman gives you comprehensive in situ sample characterisation in a single system.
 Redefine convenience, efficiency and productivity by combining these two technologies.

-Renishaw's SEM-SCA interface brings inVia's Raman analysis capabilities to scanning electron microscopes.
-Use the SEM to take high-resolution images of your sample and perform elemental analysis using x-rays.
-Add the power of Raman to obtain chemical information on your sample and identify materials and non metallic compounds, even when they have the same stoichiometry.
+Use the SEM to take high-resolution images of your sample and perform elemental analysis.
+Add the power of Raman to obtain chemical information on your sample and identify materials and non-metallic compounds, even when they have the same stoichiometry.

-The SEM-SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.
+The SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.